Monitor PPI Guide: Pixel Density Explained + PPI Calculator & Chart

 - DPI originated in the print industry and describes how many ink dots a printer places per inch.
 A 600 DPI printer places 600 ink dots per inch on paper.
 For print work, 300 DPI is generally the minimum for professional quality.

-Use this table to instantly know the PPI of the most popular size/resolution combinations without doing any math:
+Use this pixel per inch chart to instantly know the PPI of the most popular size/resolution combinations without doing any math:

 | Monitor Size | Resolution | PPI | Verdict |